yachielab/FRACTAL/README.md

     -r <Integer>
       Seed number for generation of random values.
 Default: 0 -E
-      Take original input file format.
+      Reconstruct a lineage from lists of mutation patterns.
-      Currently, this option can be used only with "-p MP -d 1", and without "-g" option.
+      Currently, this option can be specified only with "-p MP -d 1", and without "-g".
     -O "<String>"
       Options for qsub.
 Default: ""
         example:  -O "-pe def_slot 4 -l s_vmem=16G -l mem_req=16G"